TRESA Resources & Guidance

 • Strengthening RECO’s Discipline Committee

-• The option for a new open offer process
+• The option for a new, more transparent offer process

-• A discrimination provision was added to the Code of Ethics, explicitly requiring compliance with the Ontario Human Rights Code, following a recommendation made by OREA’s Presidential Advisory Group on Diversity, Equity and Inclusion.
-See our Fighting for Fair Housing Report.
+A discrimination provision was also added to the Code of Ethics, explicitly requiring compliance with the Ontario Human Rights Code, following a recommendation made by OREA’s Presidential Advisory Group on Diversity, Equity and Inclusion in our Fighting for Fair Housing Report.

 three people in a large wood panelled boardroom